Los Angeles Traumatic Brain Injury Lawyers

 Our Los Angeles TBI lawyers meet clients at our office located at 10866 Wilshire Blvd., Suite 1400.
 We also meet clients at their homes or healthcare facilities if their health is too poor.
 Online video conversations are also an option.

 We understand how devastating brain injuries are to both the victim and the victim’s family.
 We’ll help you hold the people who caused your injuries accountable and help you move forward with your life.

-The Los Angeles brain injury attorneys at McNicholas & McNicholas, LLP are sympathetic to the stress that these injuries cause, and they have the resources required to ensure you receive the quality results that you deserve and the financial compensation for the cost of medical care.
+The Los Angeles brain injury attorneys at McNicholas & McNicholas, LLP are sympathetic to the stress that TBI injuries cause.
+We have the resources required to ensure you receive the quality results that you deserve and the financial compensation for the cost of medical care.
 It’s important to act quickly when you or a loved one has been injured.
-Contact us today to discuss your claim and start the path to recovery, or call 310.474.1582.
+Contact us or call us today to discuss your claim and start the path to recovery.